JohnMarohn/FreqDemod/docs/background1.rst

     F & \text{applied force} & [\text{N}]
    \end{array}

 It is useful to rewrite this equation in a more canonical form.
-Divide equation :eq:`eq:HO` by :math:`m`, and define new variables according to the following equations.
+Divide equation :eq:`eq:HO` by :math:`m`, and define new variables according to the following equations:

 .. math:: \frac{\Gamma}{m} = \frac{\omega_0}{Q}, \: \: \frac{k}{m} = \omega_0^2, \: \mbox{and} \: \frac{F}{m} = \frac{\omega_0^2 F}{k} = A